bparanj/crystal/programming/rails/reading-guidelines.md

 162. Documentation often elucidates the meaning of source code identifiers.
 163. Documentation can provide the rationale behind nonfunctional requirements.
 164. Documentation explains internal programming interfaces.
-165. Because documentation is seldom tested and stressed in the way the actual program code is, it can often be erroneous, incomplete, or out of date.
+165. Because documentation is seldom tested and stressed in the way the  program code is, it can often be erroneous, incomplete, or out of date.
-166. Documentation provides test cases and examples of actual use.
+166. Documentation provides test cases and examples of  use.
 167. Documentation often describes known implementation problems and bugs.
 168. Known environment deficiencies are often documented in the source code.
 169. Change documentation can indicate trouble spots.